Conscription in the United States: Post-1980 draft registration

 Even in the absence of prosecution, however, failure to register may lead to other consequences.
 Registration is a requirement for employment by the federal government and some state governments, as well as for receiving various state benefits such as driver's licenses.
 Some collateral sanctions formerly in effect have been repealed: "From 1982 to 2021, males were required to register with Selective Service System to receive Title IV Federal student aid....
 This requirement was eliminated by the FY 2021 Consolidated Appropriations Act....
 [F]ailing to register with Selective Service System no longer impacts students' eligibility for Title IV student aid.
 Effective July 1, 2022, applicants will no longer be able to register with Selective Service System via the FAFSA."

+An "automatic" registration provision was included and enacted in Section 535 of the NDAA for fiscal year 2026.
+Beginning on December 18, 2026, the Selective Service System will be required to identify, locate, and register all male (as assigned at birth) U.S. residents 18 to 26 years old on the basis of other existing federal databases.
+Men will no longer be required to register themselves or be subject to penalties for failing to do so.
+This was noted to be the most significant change to Selective Service since the self-registration system began in 1980.

+Regulations implementing and establishing procedures for "automatic" registration, including notices required for data collection, data matching, and data use, will be issued by the Selective Service System in 2026.

 Healthcare personnel

 In 1951, the Centers for Disease Control and Prevention created the Epidemic Intelligence Service (EIS), a two-year program to train doctors, veterinarians, statisticians, and other health workers in epidemiology.
 Eligible health workers drafted into general military service during the Korean and Vietnam Wars could instead enlist in the EIS to guard against potential biological warfare.

 On December 1, 1989, Congress ordered the Selective Service System to put in place a system capable of drafting "persons qualified for practice or employment in a health care and professional occupation", if such a special-skills draft should be ordered by Congress.
 In response, Selective Service published plans for the "Health Care Personnel Delivery System" (HCPDS) in 1989 and has had them ready ever since.
 The concept underwent a preliminary field exercise in Fiscal Year 1998, followed by a more extensive nationwide readiness exercise in Fiscal Year 1999.
 The HCPDS plans include women and men ages 20–54 in 57 different job categories.
 As of May 2003, the Defense Department has said the most likely form of draft is a special skills draft, probably of health care workers.